-When serving any notices pursuant to the Security of Payments legislation by way of email, the relevant email address may be any email address notified by the Respondent to the Claimant as being an address for service of such notices.
-This email address may be incorporated into your contract however this may not always be the case and accordingly you should ensure that you know the correct email address in which such notices should be sent to.
+When serving any notices pursuant to the Security of Payments Legislation by way of email, the relevant email address may be any email address notified by the Respondent to the Claimant as being an address for service of such notices.
+This email address may be incorporated into your contract, however this may not always be the case and accordingly, you should ensure that you know the correct email address in which such notices should be issued.

-Additionally if you intend to service notices pursuant to the Security of Payments legislation by way of email, we always recommend that you ensure that you turn on your delivery receipts however do not turn on your read receipts.
-This may assist in being able to prove that service of the notice was in fact completed and that the notice was delivered.
+Additionally if you intend to serve notices pursuant to the Security of Payments Legislation by way of email, we always recommend that you ensure that you turn on your delivery receipts.
+This may assist you in being able to prove that service of the notice was in fact completed and that the notice was delivered.

-CTI Lawyers recommends that all businesses review their contracts that are currently in place and check what email addresses are provided for in the contract and further what methods of service are stipulated in the contract.
+CTI Lawyers recommends that all businesses review their contracts that are currently on foot and check what email addresses are provided for in the contract.
+Additionally, you should check what methods of service are stipulated in the contract.

 You should also provide a relevant email address even where you do not have a contract in place.
-This should help in narrowing down the email addresses in which notices may be served on.
+This may help in narrowing down the avenues in which notices may be served on you.